grz0zrg/ARM-ForthLite/README.md

 This version skip spaces for convenience.

 I use this as a custom BBC BASIC replacement / testbed for early ARM target.

+Note : `dictreloc` branch has `adr` pseudo instruction support (require some more words in the dict.) and word name changes for labels

 ## relocatable dictionary experiment (branch)